 Lead Acid Batteries

 Lead acid batteries have four internal parts: a positive plate, a negative plate, a separator and an electrode all contained within a case.
-The battery functions when a chemical reaction occurs between the two charging plates.
+They are heavy batteries because, surprise, these plates are made of lead!

 Flooded lead acid batteries (FLA): These are the most affordable battery type, but they also require the most maintenance.
 Flooded batteries use a standard liquid electrode which needs to stay topped off in order to operate properly.
 When purchased, these batteries are dry and come with removable caps so the casing can be filled with distilled water.
 The liquid level should be checked on a monthly basis and filled accordingly.
 Check out this website for details on how much to fill the battery and maintenance instructions.

 Because flooded lead acid batteries are liquid they must be stored upright to prevent leaking their acidic electrode solution.
 They also have valves in place for off gassing.
 Flooded lead acid batteries release explosive and toxic gases as they charge so they need to be properly ventilated.